DOJ announces sixth conviction from sexual assault evidence kits

 The thousands of cases remained on hospital and law enforcement shelves in Wisconsin because suspects were already identified and prosecutors thought cases were too weak to continue or victims wouldn’t cooperate.

-As of April of this year, prosecutors have filed 15 criminal cases stemming from the previously untested forensic exams.
+As of April, prosecutors have filed 15 criminal cases stemming from the previously untested forensic exams.